CMU-DL-Systems/hw1/README.md

 The final tensor is loss.

 ### Backward
+1. loss.backward()
+2. compute_gradient_of_variables()
-1. Find_topo_sort: get an ordered list of nodes (tensors).
+3. Find_topo_sort: get an ordered list of nodes (tensors).
-2. Use algorithm in the lecture to compute gradients and store them in tensors in the graph.
+4. Use algorithm in the lecture to compute gradients and store them in tensors in the graph.

 ### Questions
 Why is the computational graph just used for one time?
 Because, for each batch, new data `x` is used.
 A new computational graph is created based on the `x` and parameters.